Money Assistance South Carolina – Help paying bills, rent, loans & more

 South Carolina is ranked number 43 in the US in reference to its poverty level according to Poverty USA.
 About 18.6% of residents are at or below the poverty level – that’s almost one fifth of the population.
-Fortunately, South Carolina has facilitated programs on the state and national level to help low income families and individuals in need – Below is a list of financial help programs for the state.
+Fortunately, South Carolina has facilitated programs on the state and national level to help low income families and individuals in need.

 Assistance with Utilities: If you are having trouble affording your utility bills, you may be eligible for the Low-Income Home Energy Assistance Program (LIHEAP).
 The goal of this program, LIHEAP, is to provide South Carolina residents with the assistance they need to pay their heating bills in the winter and their cooling bills during the summer.
 Eligibility is determined by income level.